xieweiAlex/English_Learning/words/2023/words-August.md

+Heat-related illnesses like heat exhaustion or heatstroke can occur if precautions are not taken.
+cut-rate store.
+flummox
+crescent moon
+cemetery, graves, churchyard, tombstone, monument

+**Scepter**

 Countries being courted, such as Argentina and Saudi Arabia (and possibly Indonesia), are members of the G20 as well, setting up some interesting and unusual dynamics at this weekend's summit.

 omens, ominous